 A general rule of injection molding is: Radius all edges.
 What do you do if your design calls for a sharp line?
 Fortunately, there are exceptions to this design for manufacture (DFM) rule.

 Why are edges so difficult?
-In injection molding, plastic is injected into a multi-part mold, cooled, and ejected.
+In the injection molding process, plastic is injected into a multi-part mold, cooled, and ejected.
 For a part to mold well, the plastic must be able to flow easily into the mold, and that’s the first reason that edges should be avoided: Plastic, even melted plastic, doesn’t flow easily, and filling edges requires higher pressure.